nostrenz/hatate-iqdb-tagger/README.md

 ### Minimum match type

 If checked, only results with a match type greater or equal than the selected one will be kept.
-For the best results, check this option and select "Best" in the list.
+For the best results, check this option and select "**Best**" in the list.

 ### Minimum number of tags